 Cindy DeJarlais, of Pine City, is a Licensed Practical Nurse at Allina Hospitals & Clinics in Cambridge.
 Her previous experience includes urgent care, surgical scrub nurse and serving as surgery center manager with Lakeside Medical Center in Pine City.
 Ms. DeJarlais earned her Practical Nursing degree through the St. Cloud Technical College Practical Nursing Program at the Pine City Technical College campus.
 She is a past member of the Rush City School Board.
 She was appointed to the Board of Nursing in 2010, reappointed in 2013, and her term expires in 2017.

 Monica Parks, of Hastings, is a Specialty Nurse at the Prime Therapeutics Specialty Pharmacy where she provides care management to individuals with chronic illness and supervises a team of nurses.
 She graduated from the College of St. Catherine in Minneapolis with an Associate of Science in Nursing and has experience in medical surgical nursing as well as long-term care.
 Ms. Parks has served in the community as a Dakota County Soil and Water Conservation District 3 board supervisor.
-She was appointed to the Board of Nursing in 2011 and her term expires in 2015.
+She was appointed to the Board of Nursing in 2011 as an RN board member and her term expires in 2015.

 Steven Strand, of Duluth, is a registered nurse in the Medical Intensive Care Unit at Essentia Health-St. Mary’s Medical Center.
 He earned his Bachelor of Arts at the College of St. Scholastica School of Nursing in Duluth.
 Mr. Strand was appointed in 2012 and his term will expire in 2016.